Qampi/Data-Analysis-Python-Project/README.md

 2.⁠ ⁠Exploration of relationships between population and area.
 3.⁠ ⁠Investigation of socioeconomic implications.

 How to Run this code:
+open a new terminal
->on your terminal type 'python Dataset.py'
+on your terminal type 'python Dataset.py'